 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to one or more future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Authority reports deferred outflows of resources for the difference between expected and actual investment returns, the difference between expected and actual experience, changes in assumptions, and payments subsequent to the measurement date for its pension plan.
+The Authority reports deferred outflows of resources for the difference between expected and actual experience, changes in assumptions, and payments subsequent to the measurement date for its pension plan.